-Buying Into a Housing Cooperative
+Buying into a Housing Cooperative

 What is a housing cooperative?
+(Download handout)

-What do you actually own?
+What do I actually own?

 What does the share or membership purchase price involve?

 When you buy a share or membership in a housing cooperative, you are paying for just that: a share of the cooperative housing corporation.
 The purchase price will vary depending on the neighborhood, the unit’s size if the cooperative limits resale prices, and if the cooperative has an underlying mortgage for the entire property.

 What is a share loan?